 Modern procurement is an ever-shifting landscape of diverse challenges.
 From international conflicts to punitive tariffs, there’s seemingly no end to the factors capable of disrupting supply chains and redefining pricing structures.
 Which means procurement teams must prioritize agility and resilience to succeed.

 This is the industry’s most challenging time period in recent memory.
 But in many ways, those challenges couldn’t have come at a better time, thanks to advances in tech.
-Today, an abundance of tools and solutions are available to help procurement professionals better identify risk, pursue strategic deals, streamline workflows, and improve operational efficiency.
+Today, an abundance of procurement technology solutions are available to help procurement professionals better identify risk, pursue strategic deals, streamline workflows, and improve operational efficiency.

 In this blog, we look at just four of them — and what they could mean for you.